 - Rough timetable drafted (we all know this will change) include all specialties known

-- Schedules: class, individual schedules; work task schedules, first/then (check out Simply Special Eds info on schedules here)
+- Schedules: class, individual schedules; work task schedules, first/then (I have more info on what to include and some free schedules here)

 - Rules to focus on and reward system (if using) – planned/printed/prepared (download my rules poster free here)